mohanad1130/odin-recipes/README.md

 # odin-recipes
-my first webpag project to practise and understand :
+my first webpag project to practice and understand :
 HTML tags and elements
 Git
 Github